chris1642/PBIVIsualObjectLayer/README.md

-Recommended: use Base folder that is cloud-based, such as SharePoint - this will let you leverage within a Power BI semantic model and automatic refreshes.
+Recommended: use a Base folder that is cloud-based (such as SharePoint) - this will make it easy to leverage within a Power BI semantic model and automatic refreshes.

 1. PowerShell - Define Workspace ID and Base Folder path - run within PowerShell
 2. Tabular Editor 3 - Define Base Folder path and run C# script within Tabular Editor 3